patrickarlt/acetate-site/src/documentation/external-data.md

 ## Data Types

 Acetate supports JSON, YAML and JavaScript modules.
-The rest of these examples will use define data sources locally on the page for clarity.
+The rest of these examples will define data sources locally on the page for clarity.

 ### JSON